Accelerating solutions to the diffusion equation: One--dimensional diffusion

-Despite of the interesting features of solution \eqref{airy1}, its dependence on Airy function is not square--integrable.
-A way to produce a more sensible physical solution for a diffusion process, is to construct a Gaussian modulation of the above solution.
-Following Refs.~\cite{sivi,lekn}, and performing a Wick rotation in time, a Gaussian--modulated accelerating packet with the form
+Despite of the interesting features of solution \eqref{airy1}, it is possible to construct a modulated/attenuated version of the above solution by an arbitrary parameter.
+Following Refs.~\cite{sivi,lekn}, and performing a Wick rotation in time, the modulated accelerating Airy diffusive solution has the form